Making a Difference

 IMPACTING EDUCATION IN OUR SCHOOLS

-Since 1989… your support resulted in over $2 million educational enhancements to District 205 schools and over $3 million raised and awarded with the inclusion of funds from community partnerships
+Since 1989… your support resulted in over $2 million in educational enhancements for the Elmhurst Public Schools.

 See the educational enhancements that we provided with your generosity.
 All of the materials pictured are provided with Foundation dollars.